 The proposer delivered a presentation on this modification explaining that this was prompted by events which occurred on January 24th.
 Their analysis showed that there were a few days where the system is heavily constrained and this issue is happening more frequently than anticipated.

 There was a comparison done on the GB cash out regime.
-The results showed that there was bias in I-SEM towards taking a short position relative to GB.
-There were a lot of periods where the system is short and you are rewarded for being short.
+The results of this comparison indicated that there was bias in I-SEM towards taking a short position relative to GB.
+The proposer suggested that, based on their analysis, there were a lot of periods where the system is short and Participants are rewarded for being short.
 People responding to asymmetry – 60% of the time the systems were short and a signal was being given to add more energy where there is already too much energy.
 Conversely, there were penalties for being long and these were fairly extreme.

 This modification will use the Market Back Up Price to set the Marginal Energy Action Price (PMEA) if no energy actions are available in the system direction to set the PMEA.
 The proposer stated that the analysis showed the system was long for a substantial period on the 24th and used a very expensive unit and replacement prices were used which resulted in high prices.
 This modification will reduce structural asymmetry and participants will be incentivised more appropriately.
 The pros and cons of using the market back up price were also discussed with some committee members and observers expressing concern that this was not the correct replacement and would inappropriately dampen volatility.

 The implications of the pending RA consultation were discussed as this could produce further proposals related to this issue.
-It was agreed that this proposal would be deferred to Meeting 92 while monitoring the progress and direction of the RA consultation.
+SEMO also raised concerns about the potential impact on DBC costs.
+It was agreed that this proposal would be deferred to Meeting 92 while, the proposer would complete further analysis and while monitoring the progress and direction of the RA consultation.

 Decision